rotundasoftware/cartero/README.md

 	"prioritizeFlattenedDirectories" : false,

 	// (default: false) This option can be used to compile separate combined asset files
-	// for this bundle in `prod` mode, instead of lumping them all together with rest of
+	// for this bundle in `prod` mode, instead of lumping them all together with rest of the
-	// the concatenated assets for the page being served.
-It is useful optimizing page load
+	// concatenated assets for the page being served.
+It is useful for optimizing page load
 	// time.
 Large libraries like jQueryUI, for example, can be set as keepSeparate, so that
 	// they are loaded in parallel with the rest of your assets, and so that browsers
 	// can cache them between page loads.
 Note that setting this property to `true` does not